-* Special Note: I am now providing both online and face to face counselling.
+*Special note: I am now providing both online and face to face counselling.
 I also offer walk and talk therapy.
-Current clients say they value the choice and many are opting for a blended approach.

 There are times in life when we all need support.
 By creating a safe, empathic environment I can work with you to process tough emotions and come to terms with them.
 Normalising difficult feelings and finding healthy ways to express them is particularly beneficial for building resilience and moving forward.